Summer Tour 2004 (Van Halen): Controversies

 Hagar’s reunion with the band, and relationship with Eddie Van Halen, began well.
 In August 2004, Hagar said that he and Eddie Van Halen were going to “Pretend like it [the feud] never happened.
 We’re going to rise above it.”
 In an early review of the tour, Hagar was described as “undeniably delighted to be back together” with Van Halen.
-However, Hagar and Van Halen’s feelings of good ended up being short-lived.
+However, Hagar and Van Halen’s feelings of goodwill proved short-lived.

 Hagar accused Eddie of drinking too much, despite Eddie's denials: "It was horrible to know a person that was in that kind of shape."
 In his memoir, Hagar wrote that during the tour Van Halen was “unkempt, hunched over, frighteningly skinny” and “drinking wine straight out of a bottle."
 Van Halen was reported to have collapsed during the tour as well, in addition to playing poorly due to his struggles with substance abuse.
 Eddie Van Halen said that he was “an alcoholic” and that in 2004 he became a “very angry drunk,” although he claimed that Hagar’s memoir was “definitely embellished."

 Another point of contention during the tour was Sammy Hagar’s promotion of his Cabo Wabo tequila brand, to the displeasure of Eddie Van Halen.
 Bassist Michael Anthony said that “he [Eddie Van Halen] was never happy about that, the whole Cabo Wabo thing.”
 Anthony claimed that Sammy independently contracted with arenas to sell the tequila, which “would create some tension onstage and offstage."
 Hagar claims he was told by the Van Halen brothers, before the tour, that he would not be allowed to promote his Cabo Wabo tequila, so he purposefully “got a Cabo Wabo tattoo” on his arm and “wore short sleeves."

 The tour also caused controversy with Michael Anthony, the band's longtime bassist (performing with them until 2000 when they went on hiatus, but still officially a member in 2004).
 Anthony was hired as a touring musician rather than a 'real' member of the band, resulting in being paid a reduced commission.
 Initially, the Van Halen brothers did not want him on the tour at all, but Sammy Hagar refused to tour without him.

 The tour also resulted in a legal dispute between Van Halen and the Baltimore Orioles.
 The Orioles had contracted Van Halen to perform a September 2 concert at Oriole Park at Camden Yards for $1.5 million, in addition to 80 percent of ticket and merchandise revenues.
 However, the Orioles later canceled this deal, causing Van Halen to file a lawsuit in the U.S. District Court in Los Angeles, suing for at least $2 million.
 Van Halen argued that they lost potential revenue in the Baltimore area from a non-compete clause and that they had to rearrange the 2004 tour for the show that the Orioles’ reneged on.